sagefy/sagefy/stories.md

 As a learner
 to learn
 I want to use a (non-assessment) card.
-(Needs Service: Seq update non-assessment)
+(Needs Service: Sequencer update non-assessment)
 - [ ]
 As a learner
 to learn